 2) Is it succinct?

 The strategy you create will have many nuances.
-Still, to make it work for you and your supporters, the essence of your strategy needs to be a word, phrase, or at the most, a short sentence, such as “make art more accessible to more citizens” or “help people build houses they can buy,” or “negotiate with lenders to reduce medical debt and pay them off.”
+Still, to make it work for you and your supporters, the essence of your plan needs to be a word, phrase, or, at the most, a short sentence, such as “make art more accessible to more citizens” or “help people build houses they can buy,” or “negotiate with lenders to reduce medical debt and pay them off.”

 3) Is it an earworm, that is, can we imagine using it to make decisions?